 Hazelnutty, with an sweet fruity note

 Reminiscent of the finest Manchego, with a touch of Scotland.
-Using their own sheep’s unpasteurised milk, the Errington family have created a hard sheep’s milk cheese, aged for nine months, that has a sweet hazelnutty flavour with earthy, heathery undertones – capturing the nature of the rugged Scottish landscape.
+Using their own sheep’s unpasteurised milk, the Errington family have created a hard sheep’s milk cheese, that has a sweet hazelnutty flavour with earthy, heathery undertones – capturing the nature of the rugged Scottish landscape.
+These special batches have been aged for 2 years so are even more intense and rich.

 These wheels are unique to The Courtyard Dairy – they have been extra-matured to over one year old, giving more depth of flavour.